dfegssawayday2025/september/content/about.md

 title = "About"
 +++

-We're extremely excited to welcome you to Sheffield for a jam packed day of statistics!
+Welcome to our website containing lots of information on the 2025 DfE Statistics Away Day.
+We're extremely excited to welcome you to Sheffield for a jam packed day of statistics, innovation and learning!

+<div style="background-color:#f5d142;color:black;padding:2%;text-align:center;border-radius: 20px;">Lunch will not be supplied!
+Please see <a href="../food">the food page</a> for more information, including details on claiming expenses.</div>

 ## Why Attend the GSS Away Day?